MustafaGuler98/VtM-Xp-Calculator/README.md

 # Vampire: The Masquerade - Community XP Calculator

-A C# command-line tool to automate starting XP calculation for the Alacakaranlýkta Ýstanbul PBP community.
+A C# command-line tool to automate starting XP calculation for the Alacakaranlikta Istanbul PBP community.

 ## About The Project